By Jamie Bosse

-A recent study by Forbes concluded that 59% of parents provide financial support to their adult children who are no longer in school – sometimes continuing well into their 40’s.
+According to Business Insider, nearly a third of 30-somethings and more than a fifth of those in their early 40s receive “significant, ongoing” financial support from their parents.
 What are we doing wrong?
-The levels of support vary from simply allowing the young adult to live in their house (or a house that they own) rent free, to paying their insurance, cell phone bill, and buying their cars and even their groceries.
-We all want the best for our children and we want them to have a “better life than we did”.
+Levels of support vary from simply allowing the young adult to live in our houses (or a house that we own) rent free, paying for insurance, cell phone bills, and buying cars and even groceries.
+We all want the best for our children and we want them to have a “better life than we did.”
 Most of all, we hate to see them struggle or suffer, so we swoop in to help however we can.
 The result of keeping these adult kids on the payroll is that they never learn what life actually costs.
 They think that they can easily survive on a part-time barista salary and stop striving to be better.
 Think about it – if you don’t have to pay rent, utilities, phone bills, car payments, groceries, or gas, what do you pay for?
 Beer?
 Entertainment?
 Designer sunglasses?

 If you are currently supporting your adult children, I am not recommending that you stop cold turkey.
 Work out a plan with them and stick to it.
 Ease into it by making them go to the grocery store with you and pay for a 3rd of the bill with their own money.
-If they don’t have enough, refuse to buy their protein shakes, expensive shampoo or their favorite organic cereal.
-Once this has been established, kick them off the cell phone family plan.
+Next, kick them off the cell phone family plan.
 Start slowly and make a plan to get them completely off the payroll in a set amount of time.
 If you own the car that they drive and have them on your auto insurance plan, you may be subjecting yourself to undue risk.
-If Junior gets in an expensive accident the lawyers will come after YOUR assets, not theirs.
-Chances are, your children have no clue how much you pay for these items, and so making them aware is the first step.
+If Junior gets in an expensive accident, the lawyers will come after YOUR assets, not theirs.
+Chances are, your children have no clue how much you pay for these items, so making them aware is the first step.

 Do your kids a favor and help them learn how to appreciate what things costs and to live within their means.
-Being financially prudent is a skill that will benefit them for a lifetime.
+Being financially prudent is a skill that will benefit them for a lifetime, and perhaps beyond.
 When they ask for financial assistance, instead of reaching for the checkbook, take advantage of a learning opportunity.
-If you really want to help them out financially, buy them a session with a financial planner instead of giving them the money outright.
+If you really want to help them out financially, buy them a session with a financial planner instead of giving them cash outright.